Sunshine Law

 §92-7.5 Board packet; filing; public inspection notice.

-At the time the board packet is distributed to the board members, but no later than forty-eight hours before the meeting time, the board shall also make the board packet available for public inspection in the board’s office; provided that nothing in this section shall require creation of a board packet.
-The board shall provide notice to persons requesting notification of meetings pursuant to section 92-7(e) that the board packet is available for inspection in the board’s office and shall provide reasonably prompt access to the board packet to any person upon request.
+At the time the board packet is distributed to the board members, but no later than two business days before the meeting, the board shall also make the board packet available for public inspection in the board’s office; provided that nothing in this section shall require creation of a board packet; provided further that nothing in this section shall prohibit the distribution of public testimony to board members before the meeting.
+The board shall provide notice to persons requesting notification of meetings pursuant to section 92-7(e) that includes a list of the documents that were compiled by the board and distributed to board members before a meeting for use at that meeting and that the board packet is available for inspection in the board’s office and shall provide reasonably prompt access to the board packet to any person upon request.
 The board is not required to mail board packets.
-As soon as practicable, the board shall accommodate requests for electronic access to the board packet.
+As soon as practicable, the board shall accommodate requests for electronic access to the board packet and shall post the board packet on its website.

 §92-8 Emergency meetings.